teslinroys/TuebingenFactChecking/ProposedIdeas.md

 # General improvement ideas related to both Tasks:
 - Parsing input (question / answers)
+- In some ways use output of Subtask A for Subtask B?

 # References
 Oraby et al. "And That's A Fact: Distinguishing Factual and Emotional Argumentation in Online Dialogue."
 In Proceedings of the 2nd Workshop on Argumentation Mining at NAACL.
 2017. https://arxiv.org/pdf/1709.05295.pdf